Protect Your Accounts

 Persons have reported answering their phones only to receive what is essentially a recorded message urging them to sign up for Medi-Alert or Life Alert.
 Those reporting the message say that they have received multiple calls of this nature and note that the originating number appearing on their caller ID is masked by the scammers to be Ohio Valley Bank.
 THESE CALLS ARE NOT FROM OVB.
 Ohio Valley Bank does not endorse or sell medical alert services.

-Reports have also been coming in that some residents are receiving calls from a person that identifies him/herself as a representative from American Electric Power (AEP).
+In this call scam, a person that identifies him/herself as a representative from American Electric Power (AEP).
 The scammer tells the resident that their check payments went through the bank, but AEP did not receive the money.
 The scammer then goes on to say that the resident must pay over the phone or their electric will be shut off.
 This kind of intimidation tactic is often used with telephone scams.

 Furthermore, the scammer says that payment must be made with cash card over the phone.
 This should be a red flag.
 Companies typically do not require payments to be made only by a prepaid card.